stevexyz/SlyMlego/Docs/README.md

 Thanks to:
 - Francois Hollet and Niklas Fellas for making simple abstraction libraries
 - Mihai Dobre and Massimo Natale for their initial counseling
+- Matthia Sabatelli for the nice discussions and precious suggestions

 ## LICENSE